-If you attended other institutions in the past, you are encouraged to submit official transcripts to the Office of the Registrar.
+Transfer credit may be awarded for credits/hours earned at another postsecondary institution.
+If you attended other institutions in the past, you are encouraged to submit all official transcripts to the Office of the Registrar for potential transfer credit.

 Credit by Examination

-Purdue Global awards credit for passing scores on external exams such as DANTES Subject Standardized Tests (DSSTs), the College Level Examination Program (CLEP), the Advanced Placement Program (AP), Defense Language Proficiency Tests (DLPTs), and other similar exams.
+Credit by examination may be awarded for external exams such as DANTES Subject Standardized Tests (DSSTs), the College Level Examination Program (CLEP), the Advanced Placement Program (AP), Defense Language Proficiency Tests (DLPTs), Cambridge International, and other similar exams.

 To be eligible for credit, the exam must have been recommended for credit by the American Council on Education (ACE) or other approved agency or recommended by Purdue Global faculty, and a minimum acceptable score must have been earned.